CKs-Technology-News/PrivacyTools/README.md

 ### [Pictogram Libraries](#pictogram-libraries)
-- [Inkscape Open Symbols](https://github.com/Xaviju/inkscape-open-symbols) – Open source icon sets to use as Inkscape symbols.
 - [IconMonstr](https://iconmonstr.com/) – Provides a large collection of glyph icons from a German artist.
 Free to use without attribution and free to modify.
+- [Inkscape Open Symbols](https://github.com/Xaviju/inkscape-open-symbols) – Open source icon sets to use as Inkscape symbols.
+- [Libre Logos](https://github.com/enjeck/libre-logos) – Free, exclusive logos for open source projects and NGOs.
 - [Pictogramas](https://github.com/adrianmg/pictogramas) – Open source free icons for personal and commercial purposes.